Knowing how to get wider shoulders is a tough nut to crack; that is to say, they’re tough when you don’t know how.

-The seated dumbbell shoulder press is the standard version of the movement (the srnie press being the more advanced version) that places strain primarily on the anterior deltoids.
+The seated dumbbell shoulder press is the standard version of the movement (the Arnie press being the more advanced version) that places strain primarily on the anterior deltoids.

-One of the biggest mistakes made when dumbbell shoulder pressing as with the barbell movement is to neglect the full range of movement; if you do not come down to just above the shoulder cap then you will not fully integrate all of the necessary muscle fibers.
+Tip: One of the biggest mistakes made when dumbbell shoulder pressing is to neglect the full range of movement; if you do not come down to just above the shoulder cap then you will not fully integrate all of the necessary muscle fibers.

 5. Barbell And Dumbbell Shrugs

 Shrugs are a crucial exercise when it comes to targeting the trapezius; this is however only the case when it is performed correctly as discussed earlier.
 Dumbbells are a great way to perform this exercise in conjunction with the barbell variant as they allow for a slightly more comfortable grip.

 How-To: You start with the dumbbells at hip height, just outside of the shoulder girdles and proceed to raise the shoulders up, before squeezing the trapezius at the top and returning them to the starting position.